piotr-szewczyk/stacktrace-parser-node/README.md

 # Stacktrace Parser

-Simple and lightweight stacktrace parser for NodeJS written in Typescript with getting the code in which the error occurs.
+Stacktrace parser for NodeJS written in Typescript with getting the code in which the error occurs.

 # Installation
 ```bashv0.1